 Isn’t it fascinating how buildings around the globe in all the countries and continents express themselves in a divergent yet unified way?
-Just like we human beings, the buildings breathe as well and can be distinguished with their own identities functionally and with the materials, they wrap themselves with.
+Just like we human beings, the buildings breathe as well and can be distinguished with their own identities functionally and with the materials in construction, they wrap themselves with.
 Buildings that serve the same function can eventually look distinct due to the playing with exterior materials and contrasts.
 The observer always gets in touch with the exterior skin of a building be it the glass facade with aluminum revolving doors or a stone finish with a wooden double heightened door with stainless steel door handles.
 The perspective is – subjective.

-Here is a collection of 10 building materials that not only architects but everyone reading the article should familiarize themselves with.
+Here is a collection of 10 building materials in construction that not only architects but everyone reading the article should familiarize themselves with.
 They are commonly used and can be noted from a tiny builder house to a multi-use skyscraper from Tokyo to Mumbai to Cape Town to London to San Francisco.

 Steel is considered to be one of the strongest and hence used as a primary structural material for skyscrapers and large buildings.
 They are used as reinforcement bars when setting up concrete to provide extensional strength to the structure.
 Lately, steel can also be observed as an aesthetical facade material as well as decorative roof material in some of the regions.
 Some buildings that set an example are-